What is the latest version of Windows 10? Check the version you have

 What version of Windows 10 do I have?
 The quick method!

-This method is fast and works the same, no matter what version of Windows 10 you have: use the Search bar next to the Start button, type winver, and press Enter, or click or tap the search result with the same name.
+This method is fast and works the same, no matter what version of Windows 10 you’re using: click or tap inside the Search bar next to the Start button, type winver, and press Enter or click or tap the search result with the same name.

-Alternatively, press the Windows + R keys to bring up the Run window, type winver, and press Enter or click or tap OK.
+Alternatively, press the Windows + R keys on your keyboard to bring up the Run window, type winver, and press Enter or click or tap OK.

-This command opens the About Windows box, where you see the Windows 10 version followed by the OS Build and the Windows 10 edition.
-For example, below, you see a PC with Windows 10 Pro and the 22H2 version, build 19045.
+This command opens the About Windows box, where you see the Windows 10 version you’re using, followed by the OS Build (or build number) and the Windows 10 edition.
+In the screenshot below, I’m using Windows 10 Pro version 22H2, build 19045.
+According to Microsoft, this is the latest Windows 10 release.

 About Windows tells you the Windows 10 version, build, and edition